-The sacrament of baptism ushers us into the divine life, cleanses us from sin, and initiates us as members of the Christian community.
+The Sacrament of Baptism ushers us into the divine life, cleanses us from sin, and initiates us as members of the Christian community.
 It is the foundation of the sacramental life.
-Baptisms are usually done on the first Sunday of each month immediately after the 12 noon Mass in the main church and other times upon request.
+Baptisms are usually held on the first Sunday of each month immediately after the 12 noon Mass in the main church and other times upon request.
 Baptisms during weekend Masses are also possible.
 Prior to the baptism, instruction for parents (parishioners who will be a godparent at a baptism held elsewhere and are required to attend catechesis are also welcome) is usually held after the noon Mass from 1 - 2 p.m. in the rectory on the last Sunday of the month prior to Baptism (please see our Baptism Request form for specific dates).
-NOTE: During the summer months of July and August, when the noon Mass is suspended, baptisms and baptism catechesis are right after the 10:30 a.m.
+NOTE: During the summer months of July and August, when the noon Mass is suspended, baptisms and baptism catechesis are after the 10:30 a.m.
 Mass from 11:30-12:30.

 At baptism, the presider prays over the water: